mathieuvlnt/pairs-trading-strategy-aapl-ko/README.md

 ## Objective
 To test whether the spread between AAPL and KO is mean-reverting and can be exploited to generate trading profits.

+## Key Takeaways
+- The spread is not mean-reverting
+- The strategy generates no reliable signals
+- Transaction costs reduce performance

+This project highlights the importance of statistical assumptions in trading strategies.

 ## Methodology
 - Log-price spread construction
 - Autocorrelation analysis (ACF)